eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 PIDs, attestations, or WUAs in a batch SHALL have the same attribute values and the same validity period.

-b. the Wallet Unit SHALL present each PID or, attestation, or WUA only once to a Relying Party, except when it has fallen back to Method B as specified below.
+b. the Wallet Unit SHALL present each PID or, attestation, or WUA only once to a Relying Party, except when it has fallen back to Method B as specified below, or to another available method.

 c. the Wallet Unit SHALL have a lower limit for the number of unused PIDs, attestations, or WUAs it holds, and SHALL request